TalhoukLab/PrOType/nanostring_classifier/README.md

 To run the NanoString classifier, the following should be run in sequential order:

-1. Open the Rproj `nanostring_classifier.Rproj`
-2. `step3_ValidationNanoString`: The optimal model and batch-correction method are validated on the overlapping samples between Affymetrix and Nanostring.
+1. `step3_ValidationNanoString`: The optimal model and batch-correction method are validated on the overlapping samples between Affymetrix and Nanostring.
-3. `step4_PredictNanoString`: The optimal model (adaboost) is used to predict all samples of NanoString.
+2. `step4_PredictNanoString`: The optimal model (adaboost) is used to predict all samples of NanoString.
-4. Close the Rproj